SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Overview/Overview/README.md

 #Overview

-This sample demonstrate how to create an overview.
-In that sample height and width property of overview defines Width and Height properties of the SfDiagramOverviewComponent.
-SourceID is used to set SfDiagramOverviewComponent should be set with the corresponding diagram ID for the overall view.
+This sample demonstrates how to create an overview.
+In this sample, the height and width property of the overview defines the Width and Height properties of the SfDiagramOverviewComponent.
+The SourceID is used to set the SfDiagramOverviewComponent.
+It should be set with the corresponding diagram ID for the overall view.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/overview?theme=fluent